danpeirce/ESP32_OTA_FILESYS/readme.md

 to have a IP reservation for the ESP32 so that the IP address is consistent and known.

 Update here https://www.androidpolice.com/android-mdns-local-hostname/

+## GNU GENERAL PUBLIC LICENSE Version 2

+Substantial portions of the code in this project is derived directly from examples in https://github.com/espressif/arduino-esp32 .
+That repository is licensed under the LGPL v2.1 for code libraries.
+Being primarily a remix of example code it seems fitting that this project should be subject to the GPL.